 As mentioned above, grid includes by default one unlimited dimension which is often used as time step axis.
-In order to write only time step to netCDF, XIOS provides a special way to do: empty grid - a grid without any domain or axis.
+In order to write only time step to netCDF, XIOS provides a special way to do: scalar grid - a grid composed of a scalar

 '''

 <grid id="grid_TimeStep">

+<scalar id="scalar" />

 </grid>

 '''

-$\Delta The~order~of~domain~and/or~in~grid~definition~decides~order~of~data~written~to~netCDF:~data~on~domain~or~axis~appearing~firstly~in~grid~definition~will vary the most.
-For example, on using ncdump command on netCDF which contains data written on the grid_A .$
+Δ The order of domain and/or in grid definition decides order of data written to netCDF: data on domain or axis appearing firstly in grid definition will vary the most.
+For example, on using ncdump command on netCDF which contains data written on the grid A.

 The data vary most quickly on dimension y, x which are two axes of domain_A.
 These are the default name of these dimension of a domain.
-The data on axis_C vary slower than on the domain and all the data are written one time step defined by time_counter at a time.
+The data on axis_C vary slower than on the domain and all the data are written one time step defined by time counter at a time.